jimfhahn/pod-pyspark-notebook/README.md

 The MARC data is loaded into Parquet format using marctable.
 Parquet is a columnar storage file format optimized for use with big data processing frameworks.
 ### Data Processing:
 The Parquet files are then loaded into Spark.
 Using PySpark SQL, various data processing tasks are performed to transform and analyze the data.
+### Post-Processing.ipynb:
+The primary goal of this notebook is to confirm that an item is **not** held by any BorrowDirect institution besides Penn.
+Only items with only Penn holdings are included in the final report.
 ## Requirements
 ### Python:
 Ensure you have Python => 3.11 installed.